Safwan-Hayaat/My-first-project/README.md

 This is not meant for use to anyone outside of the schools students.

 This is a project website for the ICT club at our school.
 Please mind any mistakes in English grammer or bad code, since we are beginners.
-No, this is NOT vibe-coded.

 Librarys used,
 https://www.finisher.co/lab/header/ a free tool to make animation headers